ssatta/aws-elasticache-cluster-client-memcached-for-java/README.markdown

 ## Additional argument for running integration tests with TLS mode

-    -Dserver.cert=certificates_location_of_testing_server
+    -Dcert.folder=certificates_folder_of_testing_server

-This argument is used to specify the location of the certificates for starting memcached server with TLS enabled.
+This argument is used to specify the folder of the 2 certificates for starting memcached server with TLS enabled.
+Named those 2 certificates as _private.cert_ and _public.cert_.
 This is mandatory if you want to run integration tests with TLS mode.
 Besides, your testing server should be built with TLS capability.
 See instruction: https://github.com/memcached/memcached/wiki/TLS

 # More Information for Amazon ElastiCache Cluster Client